mispchallenge/MISP-2025-AVSD-Baseline/README.md

 In the dataset, we provide the position detection results of the face and lips, which can be used to extract the ROI of the face or lips (only the lips are used here).
 The extracted lip ROI size is 96 × 96 (*W × H*) .

-We provide shoulder and lip detection results in  <a href="https://pan.baidu.com/s/1Xtis2q6xkYrqZoudJ4DDTA?pwd=bhyd" title="video_shoulder_lip_detection">video_shoulder_lip_detection</a> (password: bhyd).
+We provide shoulder and lip detection results in  <a href="https://pan.baidu.com/s/1mQRYp_5ysJ_Z4Z3-s9F-cA?pwd=4hds" title="video_shoulder_lip_detection">video_shoulder_lip_detection</a> (password: 4hds).
 Please note that the detection results we provide are based on video segments that have been aligned through timestamp cropping (not from the original video).
 Due to algorithmic detection errors, we do not guarantee the accuracy of the detection results.

 You can run `data_prepare.sh` to perform this step.